-Baseball is by no means a dangerous sport.
-But it can present a very real risk of injuries from things like wild pitches, batted balls, and collisions in the field.
+Baseball has been called our national pastime for decades.
+It's a lot of fun to play.
+But players are at risk for injuries from things like wild pitches, batted balls, and collisions in the field.

 - Baseball spikes should have molded plastic cleats rather than metal ones.
 Most youth leagues don't allow spikes with metal cleats.

 Some leagues have rules about not using aluminum bats, which hit the ball harder than other bats.

 - sliding pants that go under baseball pants to protect against scrapes and cuts

 - batting gloves that can keep hands from getting sore while hitting

 - shin guards and foot guards designed to protect against balls fouled straight down

 Safe Baseball Training